coverclock/com-diag-codex/README.md

 >is a test domain I use for this project and others.
 It is sometimes
 >dynamically forwarded to the GitHub page for this repository.

-IMPORTANT SAFETY TIP: Version 11.0.0 of this repository represents significate changes.
-The only API change was the elimination of the handshake renegotiation function call (which was a really bad idea anyway, and only briefly available in OpenSSL).
+**Important safety tip**: Version 11.0.0 of this repository contains significate changes from prior versions, although the only API change was the elimination of the handshake renegotiation function call (which was a really bad idea anyway, and only briefly supported by OpenSSL).
 If you want the prior version before I started committing violence to it, check out tag 10.1.1.
 Version 11.0.0 has passed the Sanity, Functional, Failures, and Extra test suites.

 # Disclaimer